CSU-KangHu/HiTE/panHiTE_tutorial.md

   8. `Downstream_vs_NoInsertion_logFoldChange`: Log2 fold change of downstream insertion compared to no insertion.
 Positive fold changes indicate upregulation, while negative values indicate downregulation.
 The formula for fold change is:
 `Upstream_vs_NoInsertion_logFoldChange = log2(Upstream + 1) - log2(NoInsertion + 1)`.

+_Result Interpretation_:

+"AT4G34410" 562.145 NA 1.14 NA NA NA -8.03975183205617

+The average expression level (TPM) of gene AT4G34410 without TE insertion is 562.145.
+In specific samples (one or more), a TE insertion is present downstream of this gene, which results in an average expression level of 1.14 after the insertion.
+The log fold change is -8.03, indicating that the gene is downregulated due to the TE insertion.
+You can further examine the `all_gene_TEs_details.tsv` file to identify which samples contain the TE insertion for this gene, the distance between the TE insertion and the gene, expression levels in specific samples, and other related information.

 - **all_gene_TEs_details.tsv**